julionc/awesome-shopify/readme.md

 ### Services

 - [Ngrok](https://ngrok.com) - Ngrok is a tool that makes it easy to expose your development environment to Internet.
-- [RequestBin](http://requestbin.net) - It gives you a bucket to capture external requests.
+- [RequestBin](https://requestbin.net/) - It gives you a bucket to capture external requests.
 This is useful for seeing what the content of a [Shopify Webhook](https://help.shopify.com/en/manual/orders/notifications/webhooks) are.
-- [Hookdeck](https://hookdeck.io) - Hookdeck is a tool to monitor your [Shopify Webhooks](https://help.shopify.com/api/reference/webhook) with custom retry logic, alerts and filtering.
+- [Hookdeck](https://hookdeck.com/) - Hookdeck is a tool to monitor your [Shopify Webhooks](https://shopify.dev/api/admin/rest/reference/events/webhook) with custom retry logic, alerts and filtering.
+- [Chaos Genius](https://github.com/chaos-genius/chaos_genius) - ML powered analytics engine for outlier/anomaly detection and root cause analysis.
+Connects with Shopify, Google & Facebook Ads, Postgres, Redshift, Snowflake, etc. `Python`

 ### Utilities

 - [Shopify Product CSVs and Images](https://github.com/shopifypartners/shopify-product-csvs-and-images) - Get your Shopify development stores started with great product data.
 - [Sketch Shopify Data Populator](https://github.com/shopifypartners/sketch-shopify-data-populator) - A Sketch App plugin to populate your designs with meaningful ecommerce data.
 - [City Ecommerce UI Kit](https://github.com/shopifypartners/City-Ecommerce-UI-Kit) - City is our free ecommerce UI kit based on a fictional fashion apparel shop.
 (Prototyping Shopify Store design)
-- [Chaos Genius](https://github.com/chaos-genius/chaos_genius) - ML powered analytics engine for outlier/anomaly detection and root cause analysis.
-Connects with Shopify, Google & Facebook Ads, Postgres, Redshift, Snowflake, etc.